 One major flaw these headphones have is the lack of a detachable cable.
 Nowadays, headphones having replaceable cables has become the standard, seeing that the wires are usually the first things to go sour with any new purchase.

 These headphones are adequate in terms of comfortability.
-The earcups are large enough, but we found the padding to be rather slim.
+The earcups are large enough, but I found the padding to be rather slim.

 Also, the headband is rather tight.
-Some may prefer a fit with a bit more clamp to it, but we could easily see somebody becoming aggravated with it – especially for longer sessions.
+Some may prefer a fit with a bit more clamp to it, but I could easily see somebody becoming aggravated with it – especially for longer sessions.

 They’re stable enough for working in the studio, but with one small issue.
 Again, the non-detachable cable can be a bit of a nuisance if the cord ever gets hooked on to some gear.